fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-internal-transfer-transactions.md

 Transfers between accounts with different currencies follow the same process as [same currency transfers](#same-currency-transfer).
 The only difference is that the exchange rate the bank used for the transfer is shown on the matched transaction.

 <details>
-  <summary>Do an interactive video walkthrough of an internal transfer between different currency accounts</summary>
+  <summary>Take an interactive video walkthrough of an internal transfer between different currency accounts</summary>

     <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
     <iframe